 The Hardware Security Module (HSM): a module in the M2M Gateway (e.g. Trusted Platform Module) that helps determining the level of security functions to endorse the integrity measurement process and holds the electronic signature key.

-A white list:: data base which is accessed by the center may be used for verifying the integrity measurement report from the M2M Gateway(car), using a secure communication protocol e.g. Trusted Network Connect TNC protocol.
+A white list: data base which is accessed by the center may be used for verifying the integrity measurement report from the M2M Gateway (car), using a secure communication protocol e.g. Trusted Network Connect TNC protocol.

 Support software: installable software module to check the integrity of the Car assisted by TPM or the emulator and to support the newly implemented M2M Device(s) (i.e. sensor(s)).

-Pre-conditions (if any)
+Pre-conditions

 Center recognizes the software which is installed in the Car to shall be updated.

-Triggers (if any)
+Triggers

+None

-Normal Flow (as applicable)
+Normal Flow